 A high renewal rate can indicate that your business is in good health.
-But, if your business is more short-term and transient in nature (like dating apps or price comparison sites, for example) then renewal rate might not always be the best indicator of success.
+But, if your business is more short term and transient in nature (like dating apps or price comparison sites, for example), then the renewal rate might not always be the best indicator of success.

 Calculating your renewal rate:

 The easiest way to arrive at your renewal rate is to divide the number of customers that DID renew by the number of customers that COULD renew.

 You should also keep in mind your typical subscription term — whether it’s annually, quarterly or monthly — and calculate your renewal rate around that.

 Customer churn is the opposite of customer retention.
 It’s the percentage of customers who stopped using your product or service over a specific period of time.